datareel/datareel/load_balancer/README.txt

 the route key word followed by the IP address of the incoming connection and the name of the back end server node handling the assignment.
-The IP address for the incoming connections can be an IP address value or a regular expression.
-To setup rules, edit the rules
+The IP address for the incoming connections can be an IP address or hostname as a single value or an extended regular expression.
+To setup rules, edit the rules file:
-file:

 # vi /etc/drlb/http_lb_rules.cfg